AMEPAY Trading 0.1% Higher Over Last 7 Days (AME)

-AMEPAY (AME) traded 6.5% lower against the dollar during the 24-hour period ending at 12:00 PM ET on July 10th.
-AMEPAY has a total market cap of $1.17 million and approximately $64,304.00 worth of AMEPAY was traded on exchanges in the last 24 hours.
-Over the last seven days, AMEPAY has traded 0.1% higher against the dollar.
-One AMEPAY coin can now be purchased for $0.0047 or 0.00000011 BTC on popular cryptocurrency exchanges.
+AMEPAY (AME) traded 6.5% lower against the US dollar during the 24 hour period ending at 20:00 PM E.T. on July 12th.
+AMEPAY has a market capitalization of $1.17 million and $64,304.00 worth of AMEPAY was traded on exchanges in the last day.
+In the last week, AMEPAY has traded 0.1% higher against the US dollar.
+One AMEPAY coin can currently be purchased for $0.0047 or 0.00000011 BTC on major cryptocurrency exchanges.

 - Sweet SOL (SSOL) traded 600.9% higher against the dollar and now trades at $0.0001 or 0.00000000 BTC.